Kanpur: Demographics

-As per the provisional results of 2011 census, Kanpur city has a population of 4,581,000.
-The literacy rate was 79.65 per cent and sex ratio was 862.
+As per the provisional results of the 2011 census, Kanpur Nagar district has a population of 4,581,000.
+The literacy rate was 79.65 per cent and the sex ratio was 862.
+There are 35 Parsis in Kanpur with their fire temple at The Mall.
+Hinduism is the majority religion in Kanpur with a sizeable minority of Muslims.
+Sikhs, Christians and Buddhists are below 2% combined.

-There are 35 Parsis in Kanpur with their Fire temple at The Mall.
+Although final 2023 census data is yet to be declared, the population of Kanpur Nagar district is projected to be 6,367,963 in 2023 (per aadhaar data).

-Hinduism is a majority in Kanpur with a sizeable minority of Muslims.
-Sikhs, Christians and Buddhists are below 2 percent.
+As per the 2011 census, the population of Kanpur city and its suburbs was 3,015,645, making it the largest urban agglomeration of Uttar Pradesh.
+Thereafter, the urban area of Kanpur city has expanded to a large extent.
+However, the official limits of the area are still pending approval by the Government.
+Tentatively, the population of Kanpur city and Kanpur metropolitan area in 2024 are projected as 3,926,000 and 5,100,000 respectively as per available data.

 Awadhi is the native dialect.
 Hindi and Urdu are the predominant languages in the city.
 Punjabi is spoken by 1.25%, while Bengali is spoken by over 11,000 people in the city.